CraigMJensen/readme-generator/generated/README.md

 ## Installation

-  * Download the code from my repository on your local machine.
-If you do NOT have Node.js installed on your machine, download that now.
-Open your command line or terminal and run 'npm install'.
-The application should be ready for use.
+  * Clone this repository to your local system.
+Then install node.js if you don't have it already.
+Open this in your desired text editor and open your command line.
+In the command line, locate the file for this repo you cloned and run npm init -y.
+You can then run this generator with the command 'node index' or' node index.js' and follow the prompts that run through the command line.

 ## Usage

-  * In the command line run 'node index' or 'node index.js'.
-Follow the prompts and fill out all the information you would like to contain in your README.md file.
-Once all the questions have been answered, your new README.md will be waiting for you in the 'generated' folder.
-Copy and paste your new README to the file location you desire.
-You can then add any images, gifs or anything else you like to spice up the page!
+  * When you run 'node index' or 'node index.js' prompts will be displayed in the command line.
+Answer the questions in the command line.
+Once the answers have been logged a README.md file will be generated in the generated folder.
+Copy and paste your new README.md to the location you need.

 ## License